chenchienlin/Chen-Chien-Lin-550C-Assignment/ChenChienLin550CAssignment8/README.md

 4. A destructor is defined to show message while an instance is destructed in Debug mode.
 5. No Fields are created for the magnitude and phase of a complex number.
-6. Users cannot set a complex number by using its magnitude and phase, but can get the magnitue and phase of one existing complex number by two getters.
+6. Users cannot set a complex number by using its magnitude and phase, but can get the magnitude and phase of one existing complex number by two getters.
 7. **Tostring** method inherited from the Object class is overrided to print the specific format for complex numbers.
 8. Operators + - * are overloaded in this class, users can use these operators to calculate complex numbers directly.